Maths

 Key Stage 2

-Engagement is key to the successful study of Mathematics and we are constantly striving to improve the experience our students receive.
-Every piece of work completed by our students is marked and instant feedback is provided informing them of both their success and next steps.
+Engagement is key to the successful study of Mathematics and we are constantly striving to improve the experience our pupils receive.
+Every piece of work completed by our pupils is marked and instant feedback is provided informing them of both their success and next steps.
 This is emulated through learning environments and effective modelling.

-We find our approach to planning, delivering and reviewing Mathematics has been very successful in raising the self-esteem of our students, resulting in a high level of engagement with the subject.
-In addition to this, we actively explore concepts with our more able students to challenge their thinking and understanding.
+We find our approach to planning, delivering and reviewing Mathematics has been very successful in raising the self-esteem of our pupils, resulting in a high level of engagement with the subject.
+In addition to this, we actively explore concepts with our more able pupils to challenge their thinking and understanding.

 "We complete Maths sessions every day."